PedroQueiroz1/NewCRUDNodeJs/README.md

 # CRUDNodeJs2.0
-Crud project with Node JS
+CRUD project with Node JS

 It is a simple phone book just to practice my recent Node Js skills.